Debt Relief in Action

 Chatham-Kent is famous for its traditional festivals that take place throughout the year.
 It is also known for its many historic buildings used in the yearly ghost tour at Halloween.
 These tours consist of people going on a walk downtown with a guide who tells them ghost stories.

 The Buxton Homecoming happens every September.
-It is a celebration of black culture because of early black settlers in the area.
+It is a celebration of a black culture because of early black settlers in the area.

 Other notable things in the area include: